dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 without further concern to configure doors and pools.
 To summarize, for the door:

 ```
-xrootd.plugins=gplazma:gsi,gplazma:ztn,gplazma:none,authz:scitokens
+xrootd.plugins=gplazma:ztn,gplazma:gsi,gplazma:none,authz:scitokens
 xrootd.security.tls.mode=OPTIONAL
 xrootd.plugin!scitokens.strict=false
 ```

 These defaults guarantee that the client

-1. will try GSI without TLS first if it has a certificate;
+1. will try ZTN first, because if it has no discoverable cert keys and no proxy, the client will fail a GSI request unless `export XrdSecGSICREATEPROXY=0` is set;
+2. will then try GSI if it has no token;
-2. if it tries ZTN it must turn on/request TLS or that protocol will be rejected (xroots:// must be used)
+3. if it tries ZTN it must turn on/request TLS or that protocol will be rejected (xroots:// must be used)
-3. if those fail, it can be logged in anonymously and potentially receive further authorization downstream from another token;
+4. if those fail, it can be logged in anonymously and potentially receive further authorization downstream from another token;
-4. if ZTN succeeds and there is no authorization token on the path URL, the ZTN token will be used as fallback (the scitoken requirement is not strict);
+5. if ZTN succeeds and there is no authorization token on the path URL, the ZTN token will be used as fallback (the scitoken requirement is not strict);
-5. third-party-copy will succeed with dCache doors as sources because the third-party client can connect using the rendezvous token without further authentication (gplazma:none).
+6. third-party-copy will succeed with dCache doors as sources because the third-party client can connect using the rendezvous token without further authentication (gplazma:none).
-6. NOTE:  it is possible to use GSI rather than ZTN and als provide a scitoken/JWT token on the path URL; TLS must be activated in this case.
+7. NOTE:  it is possible to use GSI rather than ZTN and als provide a scitoken/JWT token on the path URL; TLS must be activated in this case.
 The usage scenario for this would, however, be rare.

 Of course, these remain configurable in case of special requirements.